Cooking on your Lacanche Range Cooker

-Above all our Lacanche / Westahl range cooker is a joy to use.
+Above all a Lacanche range cooker is a joy to use.
 It is simple, robust and offers great power as well as control.
 It is both practical and hugely versatile.
-In order to get the best out of it, we recommend attending a Lacanche live demonstration if at all possible (see events section).
+In order to get the best out of it, we recommend attending a Lacanche live demonstration if possible (see events section).

-The key to remember is that cooking on a Lacanche/Westahl is something of a gear change after any other domestic cooker.
-It is not difficult, not a dark art as required by some other brands, but does require you to engage with your food and familiarise yourself with your cooker.
+The key to remember is that cooking on a Lacanche range cooker is something of a gear change after any other domestic cooker.
+It is not difficult, not a dark art as required by some other brands, but does require you to engage with your food and familiarize yourself with your cooker.
 The results can be truly thrilling.
 Here are a few pointers:

 All Lacanche gas burners (and gas ovens) are fitted with a flame failure device (FFD).
 This safety feature means if the flame is extinguished the gas supply will be cut off to the burner after about 10 seconds.